IC-Drive/ic-drive/README.md

 ![Compatibility](https://img.shields.io/badge/compatibility-0.6.25-blue)

-This app is a photo storage app on IC as an alternate to google photos.
+This app is a photo storage app on IC as an alternate to google photos. <br>

 **Current State of the application ->**
 - UI is on ReactJS
 - Backend is in motoko